sav-che/TL-2/Authors/Schottky, Ernst Max {std. Schottky}.md

-> [!cite] BHL link: this entry starts at [page 308](https://www.biodiversitylibrary.org/item/104077#page/322/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 308](https://www.biodiversitylibrary.org/page/33333447) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schottky, Ernst Max (1888-1915), German (Zürich-born) botanist; studied natural sciences and geography at the University of Berlin; especially botany under A. Engler; Dr. phil.
-Berlin 1912; active in the "Wandervögel" movement; on active duty (war-time volunteer) in the German army 1914; fell at La Bassée on 12 Jan 1915. (*Schottky*).
+Berlin 1912; active in the "Wandervögel" movement; on active duty (war-time volunteer) in the German army 1914; fell at La Bassée on 12 Jan 1915.
+**Abbreviated name**: *Schottky*

 #### Herbarium and types